billqhan/sam_ai_platform/deployment/README.md

 - Enables fully automated workflow: Download → Process → Match → Reports

 **Note**: Run this after initial deployment if S3 notifications are not configured.

+#### CloudFormation rollback on S3 notifications (FYI)

+If you previously deployed `infrastructure/cloudformation/s3-event-notifications.yaml` and see a stack in `UPDATE_ROLLBACK_COMPLETE` with errors like:

+- `AWS::SQS::QueuePolicy DELETE_FAILED: Last applied policy cannot be deleted.
+Please delete other policies applied to this resource before deleting the last applied policy.`

+This is benign for runtime and caused by CloudFormation attempting to delete or replace an SQS queue policy while another policy existed.
+We resolved this by deleting the obsolete stack and keeping the working policy/configuration in place.
+Going forward:

+- Prefer the manual script (`configure-s3-notifications.sh`) for reliability.
+- The template now marks the `SqsQueuePolicy` with `DeletionPolicy: Retain` to avoid breaking S3→SQS if the stack is deleted.
+- If you do re-enable the CloudFormation template, make sure no external queue policy writers are competing (console/CLI/other stacks).